moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

   * `order`: A comma separated list of the region names declaring the order in which they should be found.
 Not all regions declared must be present, but if they are present this order must be obeyed.

-* `api-regions-crossfeature-dups`: This analyser checks whether there are exported packages in a feature model that does _not_ opt in to the API Regions (i.e. it does not have an API-Regions section) that overlap with exported packages from API regions in other feature models.
-It can prevent against unwanted results when packages are exported from the outside which should be exported from an API Region.
+* `api-regions-crossfeature-dups`: This analyser checks whether the same package is exported into the same API Region from multiple features.
+It can prevent against unwanted results when packages are exported by a bundle in a platform feature in an API Region such as `global` as well as by a non-platform bundle.
 This analyser only provides a useful result when run on an aggregate feature model, i.e. a feature model that was created by aggregating a number of other feature models.
 It uses the
 `feature-origins` metadata to find the features that bundles were initially declared in.
 It then matches this with the `feature-origins` found in the `api-regions` section.
 Exports from  bundles from features that don't